aleascope/doc-api/README.md

 # Document Processing API

-A FastAPI service that processes PDF documents and converts them to markdown format, storing both files in Google Cloud Storage.
+A FastAPI service that processes PDF documents and:
+- converts them to markdown format using Docling
+- stores them (along with markdown version) in a Google Cloud Storage bucket

 ## Features